sohaum/X-Clone/README.md

 ## Project Overview

 **X Clone** is a social media web application that allows users to sign up, log in, post updates, and interact with other users.
-It includes features such as OTP-based login for enhanced security, real-time notifications, and more.

 ## Features